Utah

 1. Medicaid Program: Utah Medicaid

-2. Administrator: Utah Department of Health
+2. Administrator: Utah Department of Health and Human Services

 3. Regional Telehealth Resource Center: Northwest Regional Telehealth Resource Center